 Independent of MBBI, Ken is actively involved with the climate change movement.
 As recently as June, he was a mentor at the Brisbane Climate Reality Training of 800 new climate ambassadors organized by former US vice president Al Gore.
 He observes that climate is going to be one of the major determinants of future conflict.
 “Even if we were to change the policies immediately and start to bring the climate crisis back under control; the momentum is such that nations and countries and communities are still going to be affected by it.”
 He gave the example of the Torres Strait Islands just in the north of Australia which is already losing land.
 The islands are very low lying and the rise in sea level has resulted in losing hundreds of acres.
 It is a very real issue “If communities lose land, you’ve immediately got disruption.
 Once you’ve got disruption, you’ve got conflict,” he stated as a matter of fact.
 Ken affirmed that whether it is climate change caused by man or just natural change, he understands the consequences of it.
 One of his agribusiness interests is in an area that is drought-prone.
 “We have water licenses but no water.
 Any water we can access is geared up for a contest between neighbors who want it just as much as us.”

-Ken shared his conflict resolution philosophy expressing that when mediating, it is important to grasp that “you are negotiating of facilitating with people to understand the circumstances and the meanings and implications.”
+Ken shared his conflict resolution philosophy expressing that when mediating, it is important to grasp that “you are negotiating or facilitating people to understand the circumstances and the meanings and implications too – so you become a player, you remain neutral, but you become a player.”
 To resolve a conflict, one needs more than just mediation skills, negotiation and facilitation skills play crucial roles too.
 Ken’s philosophy is: mediation is a metaphor for finding a peaceful or dialogue-based solution to dispute, conflict or disruption.

 Article by Kylea Shropshire, MBBI Writer